SOC 2 (Type I & Type II) Services

 How long does a SOC 2 Type 1 audit take?

-What is included in a SOC 2 Type 1 report?
+What’s in a SOC 2 Type 1 report?

-What are the benefits of SOC 2 Type 1?
+Why bother with SOC 2 Type 1?

 SOC 2 Type 2 FAQs